dotnet/orleans-docs/src/docs/grains/index.md

 ### Virtual methods

-A grain class can optionally override `OnActivateAsync` and `OnDeactivateAsync` virtual methods that get invoked by the Orleans runtime upon activation and deactivation of each grain of the class.
+A grain class can optionally override `OnActivateAsync` and `OnDeactivateAsync` virtual methods; these are invoked by the Orleans runtime upon activation and deactivation of each grain of the class.
 This gives the grain code a chance to perform additional initialization and cleanup operations.
 An exception thrown by `OnActivateAsync` fails the activation process.
-While `OnActivateAsync`, if overridden, is always called as part of the grain activation process, `OnDeactivateAsync` is not guaranteed to get called in all situations, for example, in case of a server failure or other abnormal events.
+While `OnActivateAsync`, if overridden, is always called as part of the grain activation process, `OnDeactivateAsync` is not guaranteed to get called in all situations, for example, in case of a server failure or other abnormal event.
 Because of that, applications should not rely on `OnDeactivateAsync` for performing critical operations such as persistence of state changes.
-They should use it only for best effort operations.
+They should use it only for best-effort operations.